cosmo-sapien/bordoley.github.io/Resume.md

 *November, 2013 - August, 2014* : **Q Designs Inc., Lead Industrial Designer** (Wearable Technology)

 * Worked as the sole industrial designer and design engineer to create a unique piece of wearable electronic accessory which charges your smart phone on the go.
 * Engineered and designed a never-done-before piece of technology: built exterior and interior components and an innovative water-resistant hinge mechanism which can contain electronics.
-The hinge mechanism was patented in company's name and it is an important invention.
+The hinge mechanism was patented in company's name and is considered a break through invention.
 * Responsible for market and material research, branding the company's “stylish utility” design philosophy, patent applications, prototyping (with MakerBot Replicator 3D printer), user testing and creating photo realistic renderings using Keyshot and Photoshop.
-* QBracelet is the recipient of Golden A' Design Award in Wearable Technologies Design Category
+* QBracelet is the recipient of Golden A' Design Award 2015 in Wearable Technologies Design Category.

 *December, 2011 - March, 2012*: **Fuseproject Inc., 3D Modeling Expert/Industrial Designer** (Herman Miller, Nivea, Jawbox, Up Wrist Band, Soda Stream Source, MoMA Exhibit piece, Sabi...)

-* Involved in every aspect of design process for various projects, especially Soda Stream Source and Jawbone Up Bracelet.
+* Involved in every aspect of design process for various projects, especially Soda Stream Source and Jawbone Up Bracelet and Nivea packaging.
 * Responsible for all Solidworks modeling work of San Francisco studio.
+* Produced almost all rendering work of Nivea and Sabi.
 * Architected a MoMA Exhibit for One Laptop Per Child Project.

 *September, 2010 - May, 2011* : **Research In Motion (BlackBerry), Innovation Concept Partner** (Wearable Technology)